digitalmio/turso-edge-pop/README.md

 Please note that this project is in its early stages.
 If you have found any bugs or have any suggestions, please open an issue or contact me directly on [X](https://x.com/mziehlke) or [Bluesky](https://bsky.app/profile/dmio.co).

-`*` By *Stateless* I mean that the app can be destroyed at any time and it will re-create database on start.
-Local database is treated more like a cache.
-LibSQL client itself, that the app is using, is stateful.

 ## Motivation
 Turso disabled Edge Replicas functionality and for new databases, you won't be able to replicate your data globally: https://turso.tech/blog/upcoming-changes-to-the-turso-platform-and-roadmap#simplifying-our-replication-model